Resources for Developers

 Then, in 2005, I founded Lato Sensu Management.
 This company was focused on delivering consulting services to large and medium companies, many of them which were turning to web consulting.

-That is the moment, I created the other arm of Vae Soli!: the web framework, a rebuild of some previous work I started with ColdFusion, which I then turned to Ephemere, a framework built in a languege that was pretty close to Visual FoxPro, and finally the PHP version of Vae Soli! as we know it today (09/02/2022 14:14:46).
+That is the moment, I created the other arm of Vae Soli!: the web framework, a rebuild of some previous work I started with ColdFusion, which I then turned to Ephemere, a framework built in a language that was pretty close to Visual FoxPro, and finally the PHP version of Vae Soli! as we know it today (09/02/2022 14:14:46, when I first wrote these lines, but still the case on 07/02/2024 08:58:03).

-The latest modifications I ran on Vae Soli! are dated Of today!
-Sources are still compatible.
-In the meantime, all code was transformed to form yet another framework : the one I build web sites with today, made of more than 1000 PHP classes.
+The latest modifications I ran on Vae Soli! are dated of today!
+Sources are still compatible, which is an incredible achievement (20 years)!
+In the meantime, all code was transformed to form yet another framework: the one I build web sites with today, made of more than 1000 PHP classes, mostly built with standardized et of properties inherited from schema.org and wikidata.

 Here you will find some useful resources: